KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KICAD_SCRIPTING_WXPYTHON option is used to enable building the wxPython interface into Pcbnew including the wxPython console.
 This option is enabled by default.

+## wxPython Phoenix Scripting Support ## {#wxpython_phoenix}

+The KICAD_SCRIPTING_WXPYTHON_PHOENIX option is used to enable building the wxPython interface with the new Phoenix binding instead of the legacy one.
+This option is disabled by default.

 ## GitHub Plugin ## {#github_opt}

 The BUILD_GITHUB_PLUGIN option is used to control if the GitHub plug in is built.
 This option is